 What’s on There?

 Let’s start by breaking down what exactly is causing it to appear dirty or discolored.
 To most people, this resembles mold or some type of fungus.
 However, the dark strips you’re seeing are most likely blue-green algae.

 If there are clumps of broad, green patches spread out all over, you’re looking at an abundance of moss growths.
-Moss and blue-green algae love to appear in the shaded areas of your roof, which also means it could’ve made its way into your gutters.
+Moss and blue-green algae love to appear in the shaded areas of your roof, which also means they could’ve made their way into your gutters.